leesh3288/CTF/2022/zer0pts_2022/redis-lite/README.md

 Vulnerability exists in `resp_receive_bulk` where sending bulk string of length -3 will result in overflow, i.e. receives infinite byte-by-byte input in a `calloc(1, 0)` buffer.

+A good article about exploiting such "wildcopy" vulns: [Taming the wild copy: Parallel Thread Corruption](https://googleprojectzero.blogspot.com/2015/03/taming-wild-copy-parallel-thread.html?m=1) by Project Zero

 ## Exploit